EmoFlowView Articles

 Frequently Asked Questions

 The terms are often used interchangeably.
 'Feelings wheel' and 'emotion wheel' both refer to circular diagrams that categorize human emotions.
 Some psychologists distinguish between emotions (brief, automatic responses) and feelings (conscious experiences), but in everyday use, the terms mean the same thing.
+If you see both labels on the same tool, you can safely treat them as synonyms and use whichever one feels clearer to you.

 The underlying concepts are well-supported by research.
 Studies show that affect labeling (naming emotions) reduces emotional intensity, and emotional granularity (distinguishing between similar emotions) improves mental health outcomes.
 Specific wheel designs vary in validation, with the Geneva Emotion Wheel being most rigorously tested for research use.
+So while no single graphic is a clinical instrument, the core ideas it rests on are well established.

-There's no single answer – it depends on your goals.
+There's no single answer - it depends on your goals.
 For building emotional awareness, daily check-ins (even 2-3 minutes) are effective.
 In therapy contexts, clients often use it before sessions.
 For general well-being, using it when you notice strong emotions or feel 'off' is a practical approach.
+There's no minimum dose; even a quick check-in on a hard day builds the habit of noticing what you feel.

 Ready to try the interactive feelings wheel?